JakeSidSmith/comquest/README.md

 Should aborting a request ever cause an error, or should aborted requests always be swallowed?

 All errors as suppressed by default.
 If throwError is enabled, then suppressAbortError can be enabled to avoid throwing abort errors.

+Consider renaming "abort" options to "cancel".

+Can use `axios.isCancel` to detect cancellation error: https://github.com/axios/axios#cancellation